 Velikovsky himself noted: "Of people who were prominent in their fields and who, since the beginning of my work and through the years showed me more than casual interest and sympathy, I name Robert Pfeiffer, orientalist and Biblical scholar (d.
 1958); Horace M. Kallen, philosopher and educator; Walter S. Adams, astronomer (d.
 1956); Albert Einstein (d.
 1955); and Harry Hess, who died in his sixty-fourth year, three years ago.
 Kallen alone of all of them is alive, having these days reached the venerable age of ninety, still active as writer and lecturer, with time having dimmed none of his mental abilities." ("H. H. Hess and My Memoranda", Pensée Vol. 2 No 3: (Fall 1972))

 Biographies include "The Jewish Science of Immanuel Velikovsky" by Duane Vorhees, excerpted and serialized in Aeon (1991), and the book, Aba - The Glory and the Torment – The Life of Dr. Immanuel Velikovsky (1995) was written by his daughter, Ruth Velikovsky Sharon, followed by more recently, Immanuel Velikovsky - The Truth Behind the Torment (2003).

 Velikovsky was the youngest of three brother, the sons of Simon Velikovsky and Biela (née Grodensky).
 In 1923, Velikovsky married Elisheva Kramer, a violinist and sculptor.
-They have two daughters, Shulamit Velikovsky Kogan (b.1925) and Ruth Velikovsky Sharon (b.1926).
+They have two daughters, Shulamit Velikovsky Kogan (b.1925) and Ruth Velikovsky Sharon (1926-2012).
 Velikovsky studied under Sigmund Freud's pupil, Wilhelm Stekel in Vienna, and his acquaintances included Albert Einstein.